Lili Rocha

-Lindinalva de Souza Rocha (born December 23), better known by her stage name Lili Rocha, is a Brazilian pop rock musician who started, her career with her first album, Me Deixa Sonhar (2003), in Italy.
+Lindinalva de Souza Rocha (born December 23), better known by her stage name Lili Rocha, is a Brazilian pop rock musician who started her career in Italy with her first album, Me Deixa Sonhar (2003).

 Life and career

 Rocha was named the winner of the prominent Gabriela talent show in Ilhéus, Brazil.
 She then toured throughout Portugal, Italy, and Switzerland, later moving to Switzerland and entering the Accademia di Musica Italiana to study under Antonio Guglielmi, with whom she also recorded her first songs.

 Rocha's albums contain songs in Portuguese, Spanish, and Italian.
-The first album, Me Deixa Sonhar (2003), sold over 80,000 records in Italy and modestly in Brazil.
+The first album, Me Deixa Sonhar (2003), sold over 80,000 records in Italy.
+It also had modest sales in Brazil.
 Rocha promoted this album by appearing in TV and live performances in São Paulo and Rio de Janeiro.
 The following year, Rocha released the album Recomeçar (2004) in Europe.
-Recomeçar was certified Gold in Italy with 40,000 copies sold.
+Recomeçar was certified gold in Italy with 40,000 copies sold.
 Rocha's third album, Amuleto (2007) was promoted with a concert tour of Italy and Spain.
 The tour resulted in a live album: Lili Rocha Live (2009).
-This album went Gold in Italy.
+This album was certified gold in Italy.